U.S. OPEN WOMEN'S POLO CHAMPIONSHIP®

 On the centennial anniversary of the USPA in 1990, a U.S. Women’s Open was officially sanctioned and held at Empire Polo Club in Indio, California.
 Appropriately, Hale along with her two daughters, Sunny and Stormie captured the title with teammate Caroline Anier.
 In an electrifying overtime match, Empire defeated Palmera Hanalei Bay 10-9, with Anier scoring the sudden-death goal in the seventh chukker.

-The most prestigious cup in women's polo in the United States, the 2023 U.S. Open Women's Polo Championship presented by Eastern Hay will be hosted by Port Mayaca Polo Club (PMPC) in Okeechobee, Florida.
-Preliminary games will take place at PMPC, with the final slated for Sunday, March 19 at 3:00pm ET, on U.S. Polo Assn.
+The most prestigious tournament in women's polo in the United States, the 2024 U.S. Open Women's Polo Championship will be hosted by Port Mayaca Polo Club (PMPC) in Okeechobee, Florida.
+Preliminary games will take place at PMPC, with the final slated for Friday, February 23 on U.S. Polo Assn.
 Field One at the National Polo Center - Wellington (NPC).
+Friday’s finale will include free food on the 7th Chukker’s veranda, as well as an after party at the Mallet Grille immediately following the final horn.

-Photo: 2022 U.S. Open Women's Polo Championship Winners: Hawaii Polo Life - Hazel Jackson, Mia Cambiaso, Pamela Flanagan, Cecily Coors.
-Pictured with team owner Chris Dawson. ©David Lominska
+2023 U.S. Open Women's Polo Championship Winners: La Fe - Hazel Jackson, Hope Arellano, Pamela Flanagan, Winifred Branscum. ©David Lominska